* Senator calls for study of videogame violence

 * Multi-billion video industry declines comment

-* TV watchdog group praises Hollywood for pulling violent
+* TV watchdog group praises Hollywood for pulling violent content

 By Jill Serjeant